Scottchen0806/Bachelorarbeit-appendix/README.md

 # Bachelor Thesis Appendix

-This repository contains all supplementary materials for the thesis on stochastic choice behavior.
+This repository accompanies the Bachelor thesis submitted to LMU Munich, August 2025

 ## Contents